 Are you ready for a delicious and nutritious meal?
 Try my Baked Tuscan Chicken and Vegetables.
 Serve with rice or cauliflower rice to soak up all the glorious juices from the chicken.
 Add a tossed green salad – you can even buy the salad kits in a bag for convenience – and you have a healthy meal that will be sure to please everyone in the family.

 Slice zucchini in half across the middle, then slice each half into wedges or sticks.

 Cut long stems from fennel bulb and save for another dish or broth.
 Cut the bulb into wedges.
 Chop some of the frilly leaves finely to use as an herb in the last part of the dish.

 Place all the vegetables in a baking dish and drizzle with 2 Tablespoons of the olive oil, half of the minced garlic, and 1 teaspoon of the Datil Zest.
 Toss lightly to coat the vegetables in the oil and seasonings.

-In a large bowl or ziploc bag, place the remaining 1 Tablespoon of olive oil, 1 teaspoon of Datil Zest, 2 Tablespoons of Fountain of Youth Datil Marinade, the rest of the garlic, lemon juice, lemon zest, and 1/2 teaspoon of fresh ground black pepper.
-Massage into chicken breasts.
+In a large bowl or ziploc bag, place the chicken breasts, the remaining 1 Tablespoon of olive oil, 1 teaspoon of Datil Zest, 2 Tablespoons of Fountain of Youth Datil Marinade, the rest of the garlic, lemon juice, lemon zest, and 1/2 teaspoon of fresh ground black pepper.
+Massage marinade mixture gently into chicken breasts.